RUTEX 23.1 - Kualoa Ranch

-A Hawaii National Guard CH-47 arrives at Kualoa Ranch during a simulated limited scale raid, part of Realistic Urban Training Exercise 23.1, Hawaii, Jan.
+Matthew DeBerry, lead contractor for special missions branch, 3rd Expeditionary Operations Training Group, prepares for a simulated limited scale raid at Kualoa Ranch, part of Realistic Urban Training Exercise 23.1, Hawaii, Jan.
 18, 2023.
 The purpose of RUTEX is to incorporate the specialized individual and small unit skills of the Marine Expeditionary Unit and conduct high-intensity, advanced, and complex Marine Air Ground Task Force operations in order to prepare MEUs and other designated forces to support the geographic combatant commanders.
 (U.S. Marine Corps photo by Lance Cpl.
 Clayton Baker)

 |Date Taken: